ioannis-0/Guitar-Amplifier/README.md

 This is the KiCad file for the PCB: https://github.com/ioannis-0/Guitar-Amplifier/tree/main/Final%20personal%20project

-For a detail timeline and understanding of the project you can vist here: https://github.com/ioannis-0/Guitar-Amplifier/projects?query=is%3Aopen
+For a detail timeline and understanding of the project you can visit here: https://github.com/ioannis-0/Guitar-Amplifier/projects?query=is%3Aopen

 Here is an image of the PCB on KiCad: